 I also undertake regular professional development, have regular clinical supervision and hold professional indemnity insurance.

-If you would like to book an appointment to see Elaine at either Relationship Counselling Deal or Canterbury.
+If you would like to book an appointment to see Elaine for Online Relationship Counselling.
 Then please contact her via Relationship Counselling Kent today.
 Request an appointment

 My name is Gaye Mitchell and I’m a fully qualified Psychotherapeutic Counsellor based a Relationship Counselling Rochester.
 I’m accredited by the National Counselling Society (NCS) and experienced in both individual and couple counselling along with family therapy.